telefonicaid/fiware-cygnus/flume/doc/operation/ngsi2cosmos_migration.md

 Follow the `flume/README.md` in order to get an instance.

 Then, due to Cygnus 0.2 (and higher) persists the data in Json format, after installing Cygnus 0.2.1 you will need to translate the data within your HDFS space.
-Please log into Cosmos and run the script available at `resources/cygnus_translators/cygnus-translator-0.1-to-0.2.sh`.
+Please log into Cosmos and run the script available at `resources/cygnus_translators/cygnus-translator-0.1-to-0.2.sh` (TBD: more details will be provided in an additional document, which link will be linked from here).

 ## Moving to Cygnus 0.3 or higher

 First of all, install Cygnus 0.3 (or higher, if available).
 Take it from https://github.com/telefonicaid/fiware-connectors/releases/tag/release-3, or `git checkout` to `release/0.3` after cloning the source code:

     $ git clone https://github.com/telefonicaid/fiware-connectors
-    $ git checkout release/0.3
+    $ git checkout release/0.3 # or release/0.4 etc

 Follow the `flume/README.md` in order to get an instance.

 Then, due to from Cygnus 0.2 the data is persisted in Json format, after installing Cygnus 0.3 you will need to translate the data.
-Please log into Cosmos and run the script available at `resources/cygnus_translators/cygnus-translator-0.1-to-0.3.sh`.
+Please log into Cosmos and run the script available at `resources/cygnus_translators/cygnus-translator-0.1-to-0.3.sh` (TBD: more details will be provided in an additional document, which link will be linked from here).

 ## Contact information